cade-th/ctdotcom_v1/pages/posts/first_post.md

 ---
-title: A Tourists Guide to C++ Interpreters Part I
+title: A Tourist's Guide to C++ Interpreters Part I
 date: 2025-03-29
 description: Making an interpreter in C++
 tag: C++